Uniontown, Ohio: History

 Uniontown was platted in 1816.
 Two stagecoach lines which met near the original town site caused the name "Union" to be selected.
 By the 1830s, Uniontown had a church, schoolhouse, tannery, tavern, and two stores.
+In 1880, the Valley Railroad through Myersville caused businesses to move away, so Unionville became more residential.
+In 1904 trolleys connected Uniontown with Greentown, Cleveland and Canton.
+Uniontown never incorporated.

 A post office called Uniontown has been in operation since 1920.

 Superfund site

-A pit from prior sand and gravel mining was turned into a landfill in 1966, the so-called Industrial Excess Landfill (IEL), which accepted solid and liquid waste of Akron's rubber industry as well as black shale and coal ash, military waste, and various other industrial wastes including plutonium, according to former landfill owner Charles Kittinger.
+A pit from prior sand and gravel mining was turned into a landfill in 1966, the Industrial Excess Landfill (IEL), which accepted solid and liquid waste of Akron's rubber industry as well as black shale and coal ash, military waste, and various other industrial wastes including plutonium, according to former landfill owner Charles Kittinger.
 The 30 acre landfill closed in 1980 and left soil and groundwater contamination behind, with recurring plumes of toxic vapors for years to come.
 In 1983, concerned citizens raised the issue of health effects from IEL's contamination.
 EPA listed IEL as a Superfund site in 1984.
 They determined that a toxic plume moved in a radial pattern away from the site in all directions.
 A soil vapor intrusion control system was installed in areas where residents could not be evacuated.
 In 1989, EPA hired Tetra Tech to conduct cleanup efforts.
-In 2004, EPA considering the clean-up finished and shut down monitoring wells.
+In 2004, EPA considered the clean-up finished and shut down monitoring wells.

+The potentially responsible parties include Firestone (company), General Tire, Goodrich, and Goodyear.
+They did not pay for remedial investigations or cleanup, only proposed a layer of grass for natural attenuation.

 Geography

-Uniontown is located along the Tuscarawas River.
+Uniontown is located in northeastern Ohio, about 30 miles south of Cleveland and within the Akron-Canton metropolitan area.
+Uniontown is spread along the Tuscarawas River.

 According to the United States Census Bureau, the CDP has a total area of 2.5 sqmi, of which 2.5 sqmi is land and 0.04 sqmi (0.79%) is water.